AlibabaCloudDocs/gpdb/intl.en-US/API Reference/Tag management/UntagResources.md

 # UntagResources

-Unbinds tags from specific AnalyticDB for PostgreSQL instances.
-After you unbind tags, the tags are automatically deleted if they are not bound to other instances.
+You can call this operation to unbind tags from specific AnalyticDB for PostgreSQL instances.
+If the tags are not bound to other instances, the tags are automatically deleted after you unbind them.

 ## Debugging